-- (2) As the Company's equity awards, as well as each NEO's employment, provide for double-trigger change-in-control provisions, the dollar amount in this column is based on the assumption that a change-in-control occurs that is subsequently followed by an involuntary termination of the NEO. - (3) Pursuant to the terms of each NEO's employment agreement, the dollar amount in this row reflects the amount to paid to the NEO based on a multiple of such NEO's annual base salary as well as the amount to be paid in respect of a certain period of health benefits. - (4) The Annual Incentive dollar amount in this row reflects (i) pursuant to the terms of each NEO's employment agreement, the average annual cash bonus of such NEO in respect of 2020, 2021 and 2022, and (ii) the remaining annual installments of the annual cash bonus previously earned in respect of 2020, 2021 and 2022 as described above. - (5) The dollar amount in this row reflects the incremental value of vesting based on the difference between the applicable strike price and the closing price of a share of the Company's Common Stock on December 31, 2022, which was \$9.16, for unvested options that would accelerate upon the death, disability, qualified retirement or termination without "cause" of the employee, or, assuming no replacement awards were provided, upon the occurrence of a "change-in-control."
-Unvested options to purchase shares of the Company's Common Stock with strike prices greater than \$9.16 were excluded. - (6) The dollar amount in this row reflects the closing price of the Company's Common Stock on December 31, 2022, which was \$9.16, for unvested shares of the Company's Common Stock that would accelerate upon the death, disability, qualified retirement or termination without "cause" of the employee, or, assuming no replacement awards were provided, upon the occurrence of a "change in control." - (7) The dollar amount in this row reflects the closing price of the Company's Common Stock on December 31, 2022, which was \$9.16, for each PRSU that is earned as of such date based on the specified stock price performance goal of such tranche of PRSUs and that would accelerate upon the death, disability, qualified retirement or termination without "cause" of the employee, or, assuming no replacement awards were provided, upon the occurrence of a "change in control."
-As of December 31, 2022, the stock price performance goals of \$3.98, \$4.53, \$5.11, \$5.69 and \$6.24 were satisfied for each tranche of the PRSUs granted in 2021, and the stock performance goals of \$5.02, \$5.72 and \$6.45 were satisfied for three tranches of the PRSUs granted in 2022 and no other PRSUs were earned.
+- (2) As the Company's equity awards, as well as each NEO's employment, provide for double-trigger change in control provisions, the dollar amount in this column is based on the assumption that a change in control occurs that is subsequently followed by an involuntary termination of the NEO. - (3) Pursuant to the terms of each NEO's employment agreement, the dollar amount in this row reflects the amount to paid to the NEO based on a multiple of such NEO's annual base salary as well as the amount to be paid in respect of a certain period of health benefits. - (4) The Annual Incentive dollar amount in this row reflects (i) pursuant to the terms of each NEO's employment agreement, the average annual cash bonus of such NEO in respect of 2021, 2022 and 2023, and (ii) the remaining annual installments of the annual cash bonus previously earned in respect of 2022 and 2023 as described above. - (5) As of December 31, 2023, there were no unvested stock options held by any NEO that would accelerate upon the death, disability, qualified retirement or termination without "Cause" of the employee, or, assuming no replacement awards were provided, upon the occurrence of a "Change in Control." - (6) The dollar amount in this row reflects the closing price of the Company's Common Stock on December 29, 2023, which was \$12.59, for unvested shares of the Company's Common Stock that would accelerate upon the death, disability, qualified retirement or termination without "Cause" of the employee, or, assuming no replacement awards were provided, upon the occurrence of a "Change in Control." - The dollar amount in this row reflects the closing price of the Company's Common Stock on December 29, 2023, which was \$12.59, for each PRSU that is earned as of such date based on the specified stock price performance goal of such tranche of PRSUs and that would accelerate upon the death, disability, qualified retirement or termination without "Cause" of the employee or upon the occurrence of a "Change in Control."
+As of December 29, 2023, the stock price performance goals of \$3.98, \$4.53, \$5.11, \$5.69 and \$6.24 were satisfied for each tranche of the PRSUs granted in 2021, and the stock performance goals of \$5.02, \$5.72, \$6.45, \$7.19 and \$7.88 were satisfied for each tranche of the PRSUs granted in 2022 and no other PRSUs were earned.